Five-blade ceiling fan with light fixture mounted overhead, installing a ceiling fan

 Step 1: Check If Your Existing Box Is Fan-Rated

-Standard electrical boxes are rated for a 5–10 pound light fixture.
-Ceiling fans weigh 25–50 pounds and vibrate.
-A non-fan-rated box will fail over time, dropping a fan from your ceiling.
+Standard electrical boxes are rated for a 5-10 pound light fixture.
+Ceiling fans weigh 25-50 pounds and vibrate.
+A non-fan-rated box will fail over time, dropping a forty-pound blade assembly onto whatever’s underneath.

 To check: